GDSC-IGDTUW-Autumn-of-Code-2022/AR-VR-filters/README.md

 <p align="center">
   ![image](https://github.com/GDSC-IGDTUW-Autumn-of-Code-2022/AR-VR-filters/assets/89780894/875fde0b-0a25-405b-bc64-05057b7a8576)
 </p>

-A repository for submitting your AR filters for the GDSC IGDTUW Autumn of Code programme.
+A repository for submitting your AR filters for the GDSC IGDTUW Snowscript Winter of Code programme.

 ## CONTRIBUTING TO THIS PROJECT